What is the Own New Rate Reducer scheme, and how does it work?

 Which lenders are available via the Own New Rate Reducer scheme?

-This scheme launched with Halifax and Virgin Money, with more lenders expected to join soon, including Furness Building Society, Perenna and Gen H.
+This scheme launched with Halifax and Virgin Money, and has other lenders on board including Furness Building Society, Perenna and Kensington Mortgages.

 What are the pros and cons of the Own New Rate Reducer scheme?